cogdevtools/WTools/README.md

 A tutorial is available on this [page](https://github.com/cogdevtools/WTools/wiki/WTools-v2.0-tutorial).

 ## Differences with the previous [version](https://github.com/cogdevtools/WTools/tree/main)
-WTools version 2.0 is the result of a major refactoring of the original version, an attempt to clean the code, to give it a better structure and fix inconsistencies.
+WTools version 2.0 is the result of a major refactoring of the original version, an attempt to clean the code, give it a better structure and fix inconsistencies.
 Unfortunately, it was not possible to ensure backward compatibility with the previous version.
-Many things have changed although some effort has been put to minimize the differences.
+Many things have changed although some effort has been put into minimizing the differences.
 Here's a brief list of what's to be aware of:
 + The structure of a WTools project has a completely new layout, so old projects cannot be opened with the Wtools 2.0.
-+ The configuration files of a project have kept the same name and structure till some extent: there are some new files and some old ones stores more parameters.
++ The configuration files of a project have kept the same name and structure to some extent: there are some new files and some old ones store more parameters.
-+ Old projects can be converted to new ones manually although there's not yet a utility for that (sorry).
-It is not a straightforward procedure: it requires to fix both configuration and data files and to move them to the proper directories.
-It's therefore strongly advisable to re-create a project from scratch with the new version rather then trying to convert it.
++ Old projects can be converted to new ones manually although there is not yet a utility for that (sorry).
+It is not a straightforward procedure: it requires fixing both configuration and data files and moving them to the proper directories.
+It is therefore strongly advisable to re-create a project from scratch with the new version rather than trying to convert it.

 ## Project Structure
 + WTCore: core wtools modules